 Dental Danger – For those who enjoy making breakfast smoothies and juices – beware!
 Although fruit is considered to contain healthy acids, this is only the case when they are consumed as a whole, rather than as a concentrated juice.
 When fruit is juiced or blended, the sugars are released from the structure of the fruit and if drunk frequently can lead to decay.
 Juices also tend to have a high acid content which can severely damage the enamel of your teeth in a similar way to fizzy drinks.

 Solution – The best drink for your teeth is fluoride water.
-Calcium-rich dairy and soya milk which can strengthen our teeth and counteract the damage caused by acidic juices, are also an advisable choice.
+Calcium-rich dairy and soya milk which can strengthen our teeth and counteract the damage caused by acidic juices are also an advisable choices.
 Good saliva flow is important in creating an alkaline environment in the mouth, thereby protecting teeth from exposure to acid – chewing gum regularly can aid this process.
 However, if you really can’t bear to give up fruit juice, drink it through a straw to limit the damage to your teeth.